GLOBAL MARKETS-Asian shares hit 4-month high as U.S., China recoveries gather pace

 "Global companies can no longer have supply chains in China as they used to."

-In foreign exchange, major currencies were little changed, with the euro at $1.1245 and the yen changing hands at 107.52 per dollar .
+In foreign exchange, major currencies were little changed, with the euro at $1.1245 EUR= and the yen changing hands at 107.52 per dollar JPY=.

 Oil prices eased on concerns about the resurgence of the coronavirus globally and in the United States, the world's largest oil consumer.